vmware-archive/pop/doc/source/topics/subs_overview.rst

     contracts_static: A string or list of things that are directory paths containing plugins to load contracts

-# TODO: Add pyroot once it is completed
+# TODO: Add dynamic_name once it is completed

 Omiting Components From the Sub
 ===============================